reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 ```
 In our test, we are calling the `createCustomer` method in our service class to create a customer record in the table.

-## Using the DynamoDB enhanced Client
+## Using the DynamoDB Enhanced Client
-Enhanced DynamoDB client is a module of the AWS SDK for Java 2.0.
-It is a higher level API that allows us to execute database operations directly with the data classes in our application.
+If we do not want to use Spring Data in our application, we can use choose to access DynamoDB with the Enhanced DynamoDB Client module of the AWS SDK for Java 2.0.
+The Enhanced DynamoDB Client module provides a higher level API to execute database operations directly with the data classes in our application.
+We will follow similar steps as our previous example using Spring Data.

 ### Initial Setup
-Let us create one more Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.5.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=springcloudsqs&name=dynamodbec&description=Demo%20project%20for%20SEnhanced%20client&packageName=io.pratik&dependencies=web) where we will use the enhanced client to access DynamoDB.
+Let us create one more Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.5.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=springcloudsqs&name=dynamodbec&description=Demo%20project%20for%20SEnhanced%20client&packageName=io.pratik&dependencies=web).
+We will access DynamoDB using the Enhanced DynamoDB Client in this application.

-Let us create one more Spring Boot project where we will use the enhanced client to access DynamoDB.
-The first step of using the DynamoDB Enhanced Client for Java is to include its dependency in our project:
+First let us include the DynamoDB Enhanced Client module in our application:

 ```xml
     <dependency>